luisrowley/full-stack-search/README.md

 - If search is provided, it constructs a filter using $or, allowing a case-insensitive partial match against hotel_name, country, or city.
 - If search is empty, it returns an empty filter ({}), which means no filtering is applied and all records are returned.

+#### Unit and e2e tests

+Testing has been added to both the client and the API side.

 ### Production readiness

+- Whenver possible it would be good practice to avoid loading Bootstrap CSS from an external CDN.
+This posses both security and stability risks, as we cannot guarantee the uptime of the CDN resource or connectivity issues.
+Instead a better approach would be to have it as a dependency of the project to be installed (npm package for instance).

 #### Hotels Collection